 - Rencontres Internationales du Documentaire de Montréal, administrator

-Gabriella joined the team in 2015, as a part-time and an articling student, and finally as a lawyer.
+Gabriella joined our team in 2015, after obtaining her degree in civil law and common law at McGill University.
 Before starting her practice, she has worked for several cultural organizations, as well as for a non-profit devoted to informing and educating citizens on their rights and obligations.
-Her knowledge of the different issues that artists face, as well as her ability to simplify legal jargon and documents, make her great ally to her clients.
+She is a great ally to her clients due to her knowledge of the different issues that artists face, as well as to her ability to simplify legal language and documents.
+She regularly gives conferences and lectures, including at Institut National de l’Image et du Son (INIS).

 - Association des juristes pour l’Avancement de la Vie Artistique (AJAVA), administrator